Mohamed Ibrahim (American football): Detroit Lions

 Although Ibrahim was not selected during the 2023 NFL draft, he signed with the Detroit Lions as an undrafted free agent immediately after the draft's conclusion.
 He was waived/injured on August 20, 2023, and placed on injured reserve.
 He was released six days later with an injury settlement.
 He was re-signed to the practice squad on October 17.
 He was elevated to the active roster ahead of a road game against the Baltimore Ravens on October 22.
 While being tackled during a kickoff return in the third quarter, he suffered a hip injury (later revealed to be a dislocation) and had to be carted off the field.
 The Lions placed him on the practice squad/injured list two days later.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Minnesota Vikings

 Ibrahim signed with the Minnesota Vikings on August 22, 2024, but was waived four days later.

 Coaching career

 In 2025, Ibrahim was hired to be the running backs coach at Kent State.
 Kent State head coach Kenni Burns had been Ibrahim's position coach at Minnesota for Ibrahim's entire college career.
+After one season, he was hired as the running backs coach at Minnesota.